Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 There has also been extensive work in online learning, where one considers unknown distributions (in the stochastic learning setting), see e.g., books~\citet{cesa2006prediction}, \citet{lattimore2020bandit} and \citet{hazan2022introduction}.
 All our stochastic problems can be modeled as Markov decision processes (MDPs) with unknown transition probabilities, and there have been some works on achieving sublinear regret in this setting \citep{AzarOM17,JinABJ18,JinJLSY20}.
 However, the regret bounds from these works have a polynomial dependence on the ``state space'' of the MDP, which in our setting, is exponential in $n$ (the number of r.v.s).
 It is also known that any online algorithm for arbitrary MDPs incurs an $\Omega(\sqrt{S\cdot T})$ regret, where $S=\exp(n)$ is the size of the state space~\citep{JakschOA10,OsbandR16b}.
 In contrast, we obtain regret bounds that depend polynomially on $n$.

 Although both stochastic optimization and online learning have been subjects of comprehensive research, there has been relatively limited work at the intersection of these two domains. \cite{GatmiryKS+22} obtained online learning algorithms for Pandora's box and prophet inequality under {\em bandit} feedback, which is even more restrictive than semi-bandit feedback.
-Here, the algorithm only observes the realized objective value of its policy. \cite{GatmiryKS+22} gave algorithms with $1$-regret $O\left(n^3\sqrt{T}\log(T)\right)$ and $O\left(n^{4.5}\sqrt{T}\log(T)\right)$ for Pandora's box and prophet inequality respectively.
-While our semi-bandit feedback model is more relaxed than bandit feedback, we think that it already captures the core issue of partial observations in learning policies.
+Here, the algorithm only observes the realized objective value of its policy. \cite{GatmiryKS+22} gave algorithms with $1$-regret $O\left(n^3\sqrt{T}\log(T)\right)$ and $O\left(n^{4.5}\sqrt{T}\log(T)\right)$ for prophet inequality and Pandora's box respectively.

+{ While our semi-bandit feedback model is more relaxed than bandit feedback, we think that it already captures the core issue of partial observations in learning policies.
 Moreover, under semi-bandit feedback we are able to obtain a general framework that applies to several stochastic optimization problems.
+Regarding bandit feedback for general stochastic problems, recent work of \citet{TajdiniJJ24} and \citet{zhuo2026learningmarkovdecisionprocesses} established regret lower bounds that are exponentially dependent on the problem size for stochastic submodular maximization and MDPs respectively, suggesting that semi-bandit feedback is necessary for polynomial regret bounds in this generality.